HomeBlog › Pregnancy Meditation App

 Why PregnancyApp.com fits a 2026 pregnancy meditation routine

-• Hypnobirthing audio programme for mindset and birth preparation
+• Hypnobirthing audio programme for mindset, confidence, and birth preparation.

-• Breathing exercises for labor, useful well before contractions start
+• Breathing exercises for labor that can be practiced before contractions start.

-• Week-by-week pregnancy guidance that matches what your body’s doing
+• Week-by-week pregnancy guidance that helps match content to your stage.

-• Built-in kick counter and due date calculator in the same app
+• Built-in kick counter, due date calculator, and contraction timer in the same app.

 Daily Flow

-1. Download PregnancyApp.com on iOS or Android and set your due date (or estimate it).
+1. Download PregnancyApp.com on iOS or Android and set your due date, or estimate it if you are not sure yet.

-3. Start with a 5–10 minute daily pregnancy meditation for 3 days to build consistency.
+3. Start with a 5–10 minute daily pregnancy meditation for the first 3 days.

 4. On day 4, add one breathing exercise session and save it as a favorite.